 - Treatment of complications of OHS

 Almost all children will need to use positive airway pressure right after their diagnosis.
 Lifestyle changes for weight loss are also a must.
 OHS will go away once your child reaches a healthy weight.
-Even losing a modest amount of weight may decrease how severe your child’s condition is.
+Even losing a modest amount of weight may decrease the severity of your child’s condition.

 One of the best ways to help your child lose weight is to make lifestyle changes as a family.
 It’s important for you to set a good example.
 You can:

 - Serve more nutritious foods.
 These include fruits, vegetables, whole grains, and lean sources of protein.

 - Limit foods and drinks high in sugar and fat.